 1. Hand out non-edible treats the keep kids safe

 No one is saying you need to be “that person” who hands out toothbrushes (like me), but you can offer something that is not candy and still have fun.
 A great pick would be glow sticks, mini flashlights or glow balls to light their way as they walk around and increase visibility.
 Bubbles, stickers, and temporary tattoos are all great too!
-Don’t worry about your final choice too much, the point is to make a big deal about the kids costumes and connect with your neighbours.
+This will ensure you are promoting a healthy Halloween.
+Don’t worry about your final choice too much, the point is to make a big deal about the kids costumes and connect with your neighbors.

 2. If you do hand out a snack, have it be water